microsoft/fabricrealtimelab/modules/moduleex04.md

 ## 1. Understanding the variables

-First, the notebook is designed is a tool and not intended to be executed "as-is".
+First, the notebook is designed is a tool will various utility cells and not intended to be executed "as-is".

 Near the top of the notebook, you will see some variables like the ones below: